 How did you spend Valentine’s Day?
-However you spent it, I hope you had fun. smile emoticon Me?
+However you spent it, I hope you had fun.
+Me?
 I spent the day trekking.
-It was a special day for me because for the first time I saw a legit waterfall.
+It was a special day for me because for the first time I saw a waterfall.
 Also, along with my three sisters, we travelled with strangers.
 People we only met on Facebook through the Facebook group, Your Travel Buddies.

 After the three waterfalls, we went back to our starting point to have lunch and we took some rest for we had one waterfall left to go to.
 We had some bibingka (which was sooo good!) and coconut juice the locals were selling.
 We bought two bottles of pure honey, too, to bring home.

 Since the fourth waterfall was at a different part of Laguna, we had to be on the road again for almost an hour.
-Fourth fall which is the Taytay Falls was easy to go to.
+Fourth fall, which is the Taytay Falls was easy to go to.
 The place was more commercialized and we only had to follow the cemented path to reach the waterfall.
 No need for a tour guide.
 There were more people and others had even put up their tents.
 The water was crystal clear and sooo cold!
-But it didn’t stopped us from swimming.
-Since it was the last waterfall for the day, we all dipped to the cold water and had a fun time.
+But it didn’t stopp us from swimming.
+Since it was the last waterfall for the day, we all dipped into the cold water and had a fun time.

 We hit the road again to go back to Manila around 6:00 PM but we dropped by at a seafood restaurant first to have dinner.
 Geez!
 Our experience with the restaurant wasn’t good, we wasted almost an hour waiting for our orders and there were lots of mosquitoes.
 LOL!
 The food was yummy, nevertheless.
 We reached home around 11:00 PM already.

-I suffered four days of sore legs and tired body but I could say everything was worth it.
+I suffered four days of sore legs and tired body, but I could say everything was worth it.
 I would love to trek again and reconnect with nature.
 I told myself that this year I’d make things happen and I’m grateful that I’ve been to places I haven’t been to since the past month.
 Hoping for more! 🙂